BodneyC/sood-compiler/README.md

 - `integer`: A 64-bit signed integer
 - `float`: A 64-bit floating-point number
-- `string`: An array of characters, youre standard string
+- `string`: An array of characters, your standard string

 No aliases for these exist, they are what they are.